netascode/iac-validate/README.md

 ## Installation

-Python 3.10+ is required to install `iac-validate`.
+Python 3.10+ is required to install `nac-validate`.
 Don't have Python 3.10 or later?
 See [Python 3 Installation & Setup Guide](https://realpython.com/installing-python/).

-`iac-validate` can be installed in a virtual environment using `pip`:
+`nac-validate` can be installed in a virtual environment using `pip`:

 ```
-pip install iac-validate
+pip install nac-validate
 ```

 ## Pre-Commit Hook